How to Prepare Your Landscape for Fall 2025

-How to Prepare Your Garden for Fall 2024 - Zone 8 and 9
+How to Prepare Your Garden for Fall 2025 - Zone 8 and 9

 As the summer heat fades and cooler temperatures set in, it’s the perfect time to prepare your garden for the fall.
 Proper fall garden preparation ensures that your garden remains healthy and vibrant throughout the cooler months and sets the stage for a flourishing spring.
-Here’s a comprehensive guide to help you get your garden ready for fall.
+Here’s an updated comprehensive guide to help you get your garden ready for fall.

 Assess Your Garden